 Thirdly, notice that Jesus says the righteous “can no longer die; for they are like the angels.”
 Jesus doesn’t say these righteous people would become angels, but rather that they would be like angels in the sense that they “can no longer die.”
 This shows that angelic beings possess the God-given gift of intrinsic unconditional immortality.
 No matter what, angelic beings can never die — even if they choose to rebel against their Creator, like the devil and his demons, which we’ll look at in the next section.

 This resurrection unto eternal life and immortality is a very fundamental aspect of the gospel of Christ.
 Acts 17:18 states that Paul preached “the good news about Jesus and the resurrection” and “for his hope in the resurrection of the dead he was put on trial” (Acts 23:6).
 Unfortunately you won’t hear much emphasis on the resurrection of the dead unto eternal life in many churches today.
 It’s more likely you’ll hear about “going to heaven” when you die, as this belief seems to have supplanted the doctrine of the resurrection unto eternal life in importance.
-For a brief biblical look at the nature of eternal life, i.e. the new Jerusalem, new heavens and new earth, see Chapter Six’ “What About ‘You Will Spend Eternity in Either Heaven or Hell’?” and for a more detailed study see the epilogue of Sheol Know on The Nature of Eternal Life.
+For a brief biblical look at the nature of eternal life, i.e. the new Jerusalem, new heavens and new earth, see Chapter Six’ “What About ‘You Will Spend Eternity in Either Heaven or Hell’?” (scroll down) and, for a more detailed study, see the epilogue of SHEOL KNOW on The Nature of Eternal Life.

 What about the Devil and his Angels?